drmaize/ThermoAlign/README.md

 Docker installation can be done by visiting the [official Docker installation page](https://docs.docker.com/engine/installation/) and following the instructions tailored for your operating system.

 Basic [docker commands](https://goo.gl/TfU9AY) to run software containers such as ThermoAlign can be found [here](https://goo.gl/TfU9AY) or on [docs.docker.com](https://docs.docker.com/).

+To run a docker image as a container that can be accessed via bash:

+    docker run -t -i drmaize/thermoalign:TA_1.0.0_s /bin/bash
+                            OR
+    docker run -t -i drmaize/thermoalign:TA_1.0.0_d /bin/bash
+                            OR
+    docker run -t -i drmaize/thermoalign:TA_1.0.0_Zm3 /bin/bash

+This will generate a new ThermoAlign container everytime its used.

 Build your own ThermoAlign docker image:
 ================================================